The Worst Airports in the United States Are Found in These 15 Cities

 Number of passengers: 104.2 million

-It’s common knowledge that Atlanta has one of the busiest airports in the world, but it also has one of the worst airports in the United States.
-It’s less than 10 miles from downtown, so it’s easy to get to, which is a plus.
-But it severely lacks amenities, and you’re one of the lucky few if you catch an on-time flight there.
+Atlanta has one of the busiest airports in the world, but it also has one of the worst in the U.S. Less than 10 miles from downtown, it’s easy to access.
+But it severely lacks amenities, which you’ll need if you’re one of the many travelers facing flight delays.

 11. Detroit Metropolitan Wayne County Airport